Been There. Done That.

 He is a Board-Certified Family Practice Physician and Senior HIMS Aviation Medical Examiner in Michigan.
 He served as a Chief Flight Surgeon and Commander for the 434th Aerospace Medicine Squadron at Grissom Air Reserve Base, Indiana.
 He also served as Deputy Chief of Bioastronautics for Human Spaceflight Support at Patrick AFB working 23 Space Shuttle missions plus Soyuz support.

 He serves as an adjunct professor teaching Aviation Physiology and Human Factors at Western Michigan University College of Aviation.
-He is a President of the Civil Aviation Medical Association (CAMA) and AME Consultant to the Federal Air Surgeon.
+He is President of the Civil Aviation Medical Association (CAMA) and AME Consultant to the Federal Air Surgeon.
 He is a Fellow of the Aerospace Medical Association (AsMA).
 He is a member of the Experimental Aircraft Association’s (EAA) Aeromedical Council.

 A. Ché Bolden

 He is also CEO of the Charles F. Bolden Group and the Executive Chair of the Inter Astra Consortium — two strategic collaborators building global alliances that open doors into the business of space.
-His work centers on access, opportunity, and Talent Optimization, guided by a core belief: the next major leap in healthcare could come from the environments farthest from Earth.
+His work centers on access, opportunity, and talent optimization, guided by a core belief: the next major leap in healthcare could come from the environments farthest from Earth.

 In OrbitalMed, Bolden focuses on enterprise strategy, governance design, and partnerships that unite government, commercial operators, medical institutions, and research networks.
 His goal is simple: ensure the expansion of human spaceflight also expands access to advanced health solutions for communities everywhere.